TMT.170209 (2017), repurposed plastic toys, dimensions variable

 Unwanted or broken toys can be especially challenging to sustainably dispose of, as many thrift stores and donation programs will not accept them.
 New toys lose their novelty so quickly; more than 40% of the toys gifted to kids during the holiday season alone are broken by spring.
 Perhaps more concerning, approximately 90% of toys on the market are made from plastic materials.
 While many broken electronic toys can be reclaimed via e-waste recycling initiatives, options for unwanted toys can be extremely limited.
 The TMT project offers a small-scale solution for unwanted toys to avoid the landfill and occupy a visible space to remind us of the scope of our landfill challenge.
 I’m hoping that many parents will participate in a home-based plastic purge project and engage in a conversation around consumption with their families.
 This dialogue is especially important in the current moment in which it is becoming increasingly clear that the world’s climate is shifting due to human activity.
 Because of the large scale warming, scientists are organizing to rename our current epoch the age of the Anthropocene, as opposed to the Holocene.

-The piece will be exhibited in a show called "Crooked Data: (Mis)Information in Contemporary Art" which opens in early February 2017 at the Joel and Lila Harnett Museum of Art in Richmond, VA.
-I’ll be doing a talk about the piece there on March 15, 2017.
-If you have stories to tell about your plastic toys please send me your thoughts and reactions: email@example.com.
+The piece was exhibited in a show called "Crooked Data: (Mis)Information in Contemporary Art" in February of 2017 at the Joel and Lila Harnett Museum of Art in Richmond, VA.